hoyo-lab-ncsu/tdhia/README.md

    1. **idat_dir_paths**: full system path to the folder with IDAT files.
    2. **output_dir_path**: full system path to the folder where you want output files saved.
    3. **study_data**: full system path to study metadata.
+3. You will need to get access to the IDAT files and study metadata csv file, please speak to one of the maintainers of this github.
 3. **Run the script**: please note that the IDAT file processing takes ~10 minutes, so results are cached in **[output_dir_path]/heavymetals_placenta_probe_beta.rda**.
 If you need to reanalyze the IDAT files, you need to delete that rda file.
 Otherwise it will load results from the filesysem.

 ## Technical Overview of Current Pipeline